cicsdev/cics-java-osgi-link/README.md

 ---

 ## Deploying to CICS
-1. Configure an OSGI JVMSERVER.
+1. Configure an OSGi JVMSERVER.

 2. CICS resource definitions for the bundle, programs, transactions and a JVM server are supplied in a group CDEVSAMP as a DFHCSDUP sample input stream supplied in [`DFHCSD.txt`](etc/DFHCSD.txt).
 Alternatively they can be installed using the bundle parts supplied with the cics-java-osgi-link-bundle project.
 Note that the resource definitions for the CICS programs `CDEVMCLC` and `CDEVMCTC` for the Channel sample are not supplied as they will be auto-installed by the processing of @CICSProgram annotation.